Lie groupoid, deformation of unstable curve, and construction of equivariant Kuranishi charts: Gluing and smooth charts

 We can prove Lemma \ref{lem71818} also in the same way.
 We thus completed the case $\frak p_1 = \frak p_2$.

 (Case 5) We consider the general case where $\frak p_1 \ne \frak p_2$.

 \begin{proof}[The proof of Lemma \ref{lem71818} in Case 5] Using (Case 4) it suffices to show the following.
-For a given weak stabilization data $\Xi^{(1)}_0$ at $\frak p_1$ we can find a weak stabilization data $\Xi^{(2)}_0$ at $\frak p_2$ such that Lemma \ref{lem71818} holds.
+For given stabilization and trivialization data ${\frak W}^{(1)}$ at $\frak p_1$ we can find stabilization and trivialization data ${\frak W}^{(2)}$ at $\frak p_2$ such that Lemma \ref{lem71818} holds.
 We will prove this statement below.

-We fixed $\Xi^{(1)}_0$, in particular we fixed $\vec w_1$.
+We fixed ${\frak W}^{(1)}$, in particular we fixed $\vec w_1$.
 We take the universal family of deformation of $(\Sigma_1,\vec z_1 \cup \vec w_1)$ and denote it by $\pi : \mathcal C_{(1)} \to \mathcal V_{(1)}$.
 (It comes with sections assigning marked points.)

-Since $\frak p_2 = [\Sigma_2,\vec z_2]$ is $\epsilon$ close to $\frak p_1$ with respect to $\Xi^{(1)}_0$ there exists ${\bf x}_2$ and $\vec w_2$ such that
+Since $\frak p_2 = [\Sigma_2,\vec z_2]$ is $\epsilon$-close to $\frak p_1$ with respect to ${\frak W}^{(1)}$ there exists ${\bf x}_2$ and $\vec w_2$ such that